awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

     --override-existing-serviceaccounts
 ```

 An AWS CloudFormation template was deployed that created an IAM role and attached the IAM policy to it\.
-The role was associated with a Kubernetes service account\.<a name="create-service-account-console"></a>
+The role was associated with a Kubernetes service account\.
+If the service account doesn't exist, it is created in the namespace that you provided\.
+If the service account does exist, then it is annotated with `eks.amazonaws.com/role-arn: arn:aws:iam::<your-account-id>:role/<iam-role-name-that-was-created>`\.<a name="create-service-account-console"></a>

-**To create your service account with the AWS Management Console**
+**To create your IAM role with the AWS Management Console**

 1. Retrieve the OIDC issuer URL from the Amazon EKS console description of your cluster, or use the following AWS CLI command\.
+Replace the `<example values>` \(including `<>`\) with your own values\.
 **Important**
 You must use at least version 1\.18\.163 or 2\.0\.59 of the AWS CLI to receive the proper output from this command\.
 For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.